Austin A90 Atlantic

 The Austin A90 Atlantic is a British car produced by the Austin Motor Company from 1949 until 1952.
 It was launched initially as a four-seat convertible, making its début at the 1948 Earls Court Motor Show in London, with production models built between early 1949 and late 1950.
-A two-door coupé, marketed as the A90 Atlantic sports saloon, followed a year later.
+A two-door coupé, marketed as the A90 Atlantic Sports Saloon, followed a year later.
 It had been previewed at the 1949 Motor Show and was in production at Longbridge between 1950 and 1952.

 Development

 The Atlantic was one of the first post-war cars engineered from scratch by Austin, and was said to be styled from a thumbnail sketch by Leonard Lord, chairman of Austin and later the British Motor Corporation (BMC) — though the styling was more likely the work of resident Argentine Austin stylist Dick Burzi.
 The car was almost certainly influenced by a 1946 Pininfarina-bodied Alfa Romeo cabriolet, which just happened to end up at the Longbridge factory in mid-1947, a few months before the light blue 16 hp sports prototype made its first appearance in the experimental department and on nearby roads around the factory.

 A coachbuilt 1950 Austin A90 Atlantic Estate was produced by E.D.
 Abbott Ltd for the manager of the Frensham Estate in Farnham, UK.
 This estate was modified from a 1950 Austin A90 Atlantic DHC and designed by Abbott of Farnham designer Peter Woodgate.
 The wooden coachwork was so complex that the foreman of the workshop did all the woodwork by himself.
 The car had a lifting rear door and sported unusual curved perspex roof panels.
 Regularly seen in the 1950s used by a convent in Leith, Scotland.
 This car has not been seen or heard of in over 40 years.

 With the government edict of "export or die", and steel allocated only to those who generated much needed revenue, the Atlantic was designed specifically to appeal to North American tastes.
 The car featured up-to-the-minute detailing, with a wrap-around windscreen, composed of a flat glass centre section with tiny curved end panels.
 The front wings (fenders) sported twin "flying A" hood ornaments and swept down to a rounded tail, with spats enclosing the rear wheels.
-A centrally mounted third, main beam, headlight was built into the letter-box style air intake grille, and the then unheard of luxury of hydraulically powered windows and hood (convertible top), "flashing indicators" (blinkers) rather than trafficators, (for the United States market at least) and the option of EKCO or HMV Autocrat radios.
+A centrally mounted 'third headlight', actually a foglamp was built into the letter-box style air intake grille, and the then unheard of luxury of hydraulically powered windows and hood (convertible top), "flashing indicators" (blinkers) rather than trafficators, (for the United States market at least) and the option of EKCO or HMV Autocrat radios.